mcardillo55/cbpro-trader/README.md

 `pip install -r ./requirements.txt`

-Currently, we're using the upstream version of the gdax-python library, so you will need to do

-`pip uninstall gdax` then

-`pip install git+git://github.com/danpaquin/gdax-python.git`.
+Note that it is currently pointing to a custom version of the gdax-python library until I can push my OrderBook changes upstream.

 Also note that the TA-Lib python library is actually a wrapper for the ta-lib C library, so you will need to install that before.
 See the "Dependencies" section on https://github.com/mrjbq7/ta-lib for more information on that.

 ## Configuration

-Copy config.py.sample to config.py and include your KEY, SECRET, and PASSPHRASE values from your GDAX API key.
+Copy config.yml.sample to config.yml and include your `key`, `secret`, and `passphrase` values from your GDAX API key.

-Set LIVE to True **only if** you want the bot to execute **actual trades.** The bot will still collect data and calculate indicators when LIVE is set to FALSE.
+Set `live` to `yes` **only if** you want the bot to execute **actual trades.** The bot will still collect data and calculate indicators when LIVE is set to FALSE.

-INTERFACE can be set to `curses` which is an ncurses display of balances, indicator values, recent candlesticks and trades and current open orders or `debug` which will print the same infromation to the console, line-by-line, as it is available.
+`frontend` can be set to `curses` which is an ncurses display of balances, indicator values, recent candlesticks and trades and current open orders or `debug` which will print the same infromation to the console, line-by-line, as it is available. `debug` tends to fall behind in development, as it's mostly used for debugging (obviously).

 I'm throwing around an idea of making a local web frontend, maybe in React or something similar, to better visualize the current data recorded by the bot.

 ## Tweaking indicators and trade logic

-If you're handy with Python, any indicators from TA-Lib can be added, as desired.
+I'm currently working on making indicators and trade strategies more configurable, but if you're handy with Python, any indicators from TA-Lib can be added, as desired.
 Trade logic can also obviously be modified as well.

 ### Design